-Piet Heyn monument 1870 Joseph Graven
+Piet Heyn monument (1870) Joseph Graven

-However, Piet Heyn does not thank his statue for this exceptional reputation.
-It was the conquest of the 'Silver fleet' that established its name for good.
+However, Piet Heyn does not owe his statue to such views.
+It was the conquest of the 'Silver Fleet' that made its name forever.
 Heyn managed to hijack some Spanish ships that were loaded with silver from American mines.
-Although the conquest did not amount to much (cowardice had fled the Spanish enemy), winning the booty in the Netherlands was considered a heroic act.
-The enormous capital (almost 12 million guilders - converted to about half a billion euros now) belonged to the WIC, its shareholders and Stadholder Prince Frederik Hendrik.
+Although the conquest did not amount to much (the Spanish enemy had fled due to cowardice), obtaining the booty was considered a heroic act in the Netherlands.
+The enormous capital (almost 12 million guilders - converted to now approximately half a billion euros) belonged to the WIC, its shareholders and Stadtholder Prince Frederik Hendrik.

-In memory of Heyn, centenary celebrations took place in the then still independent municipality of Delfshaven, and many poem was written here.
-In 1867 he even got a snow-made statue, but the thaw ended the initiative after five days.
-This was followed by the call for a real picture.
-That also came.
-The monument, made by sculptor Jos Graven (1836-1877), was initially placed near the place where Piet Heyn saw the first light (Piet Heynsplein).
-The unveiling was performed by King William III.
+In 1867, the other naval hero, Piet Heyn, was given a statue made of snow in his birthplace Delfshaven.
+However, Dooi ended the initiative after five days.
+This was followed by the call for a sustainable image.
+That was what happened.
+The monument, made by sculptor Jos Graven (1836-1877), was initially placed near the place where Piet Heyn first saw the light of life (Piet Heynsplein).
+The unveiling was done by King William III.

 Since 1886, when Delfshaven was added to Rotterdam, the sculpture has been part of the Rotterdam sculpture collection.
 In 1966 this national monument moved to its current location.